 The First Statement of Conservative Principles

-The election of a "community organizer" and ideological Socialist, Barack Hussein Obama, came with some unintended consequence for Obama and his Leftist cadres.
+The election of a “community organizer” and ideological Socialist to the Office of President, came with some unintended consequence for Leftist NeoCom cadres across the nation.
 Chief among those is the resurgence of grassroots conservative concern for the Rule of Law and a battle to restore the First Principles upon which our nation was founded.

 And not a moment too soon.